AI Architecture User Guide

 This is the most common production mode for traders who use EAsiScript entry signals.
 The AI maintains a periodic assessment of market conditions, and when your scripts generate a trade signal, the assessment is consulted before execution.

-How filtering works: When a long entry signal fires, the EA checks AllowsLong() — this returns true if the AI’s bias is Neutral, Bullish, or StrongBull.
+How filtering works: When a long entry signal fires, the EA checks whether the AI's bias allows long entries — this passes if the bias is Neutral, Bullish, or StrongBull.
 A Bearish or StrongBear bias blocks the long entry.
-The same logic applies in reverse for short entries via AllowsShort().
-Additionally, AllowsTrading() checks whether risk_mode is anything other than “avoid” — if the AI has set risk_mode to “avoid”, all entries are blocked regardless of direction.
+The same logic applies in reverse for short entries.
+Additionally, the EA checks whether risk_mode is anything other than "avoid" — if the AI has set risk_mode to "avoid", all entries are blocked regardless of direction.

 Fail-open behaviour: If the AI is unavailable (no assessment received, assessment expired, or confidence below threshold), all multipliers default to 1.0 and all directional filters default to "allow".
 Your scripts continue trading normally without AI influence.
 This makes Filter Signals the safest active mode — AI unavailability never blocks trading.